securing/midsummer/04_Boruta/README.md

 ### Reconnaissance

-Again, the Briefing hints towards how we are going to access Boruta's account this time - using NextCloud alternative account access methods, such as theirs Desktop App.
+Again, the Briefing hints towards how we are going to access Boruta's account this time - using NextCloud alternative account access methods, such as their Desktop App.

-Let's start by trying to access Baba Yaga's account (or any other that we can log into really) using alternative login method.
+Let's start by trying to access Baba Yaga's account (or any other that we can log into actually) using the alternative login method.

 We start by downloading the [NextCloud client](https://nextcloud.com/clients/) for our device.
-After launching the app we are shown a screen asking as to log in.
+After launching the app, we are shown a screen asking as to log in.

 ![NextCloud login example](./media/nextcloud_example_login.png)

-Putting in the server address we want to log into opens a new browser tab where we can authorize the app as a currently logged in user or use an app token to log in another user - this will certainly be worth exploring.
+Putting in the server address we want to log into opens a new browser tab where we can authorize the app as a currently logged in user or use an app token to log in as another user - this will certainly be worth exploring.

 ![NextCloud auth popup example](./media/nextcloud_example_popup.png)

-Idea of app passwords sounds promising, as we don't need to be logged in as a certain user to authorize as one.
+The idea of app passwords sounds promising, as we don't need to be logged in as a certain user to authorize as one.
 Let's figure out how to create one first.

 Going into `Settings > Security` and scrolling to the bottom allows us to create a new app password.